Army & Navy Stores (United Kingdom): History

 The First World War saw trade suffer badly, but this was substituted in part by a contract from the War Office.
 After the war, the society was affected by strikes by its staff, but it continued to develop its Victoria Street site and by 1922 a new frontage had been added.

 The last surviving member of the original board, Captain Ernest Lewis, died on 3 April 1926.
 He was joint managing director and treasurer until he retired in July 1914 after 43 years with the society.
 One of his sons was Donald Swain Lewis, senior officer, who died in the Royal Flying Corps in 1916.

 In 1934, the society was incorporated into a limited company – Army & Navy Stores Ltd. The Army and Navy Stores Limited 'General Price list 1935-36' listed showrooms and offices at 105 Victoria Street, Francis Street and Howick Place, Westminster SW1.
 Depots were listed in Union Street, Plymouth, and in India at Esplanade Road, Bombay and Chowringhee, Calcutta.
 There was also a furniture depository and strong room at Turnham Green and an auction room at Greencoat Place SW1.

 The business was hit hard during the Second World War, with both its sites at Turnham Green and Portsmouth suffering serious bomb damage, while its Plymouth depot was completely destroyed.
 There was more bad trading news when India gained independence in 1947.
 The last colonial store closed in Bombay in 1952.

 With the closure of branches overseas, plans turned to the expansion of the domestic business.
 In 1953, the company acquired Genge & Co of Dorchester and then William Harvey of Guildford.
 More provincial department stores were then added: J D Morant of Chichester (1995); Thomas Clarkson of Wolverhampton (1960); Thomas White & Co of Aldershot (1961); Burgis & Colbourne of Leamington Spa (1963) and Parsons & Hart of Andover (1965).
 The Bromley stores of Harrison Gibson were added to the group in 1968.
 In addition to these acquisitions, a new store was built in Camberley in 1964 and branded under the William Harvey name, while the stores in Guildford, Chichester, Dorchester and Wolverhampton were given new extensions.

 Work on replacing the old Victoria Street store began in 1973.
 The new building was completed in 1977, designed by London architects Elsom Pack & Roberts.

 In 1973, Army and Navy Stores was purchased by the House of Fraser.
 The John Barker & Co stores in Kensington and Eastbourne were integrated with Army & Navy.
 The group was later extended by adding the Chiesmans stores, among others, to its portfolio.

+Army & Navy store postcard, 105 Victoria Street, circa 1908.